 Prior to September 2021, U.S. government customers that leased our equipment typically signed contracts with five-year payment terms that are subject to one-year government budget funding cycles.
-Effective September 2021, the government has mandated changes in its Federal Supply Services contract that has resulted in our determination not to enter into future leases with U.S. government customers.
+Effective September 2021, the government mandated changes in its Federal Supply Services contract that resulted in our determination not to enter into future leases with U.S. government customers.
 Our existing leases with U.S. government customers are unaffected by this change.
-As a result, our volume of U.S. government customer leases will decline over time and cease in the future.
+As a result, our volume of U.S. government customer leases has declined and will continue to decline over time and cease in the future.
 In addition, under the terms of the Federal Supply Schedule contract, certain of our U.S. government customer contracts are terminable at the convenience of the applicable U.S. government customer.
-If any of our government-owned or government-run hospital customers decide to terminate their agreements early for any reason, we would not derive the expected financial benefits from any such customer which could result in lower than expected revenue and adversely affect our business, operating results, cash flow, or financial condition.
+Furthermore, on January 20, 2025, President Donald J. Trump announced an executive order establishing the "Department of Government Efficiency" that seeks to reform federal government processes, maximize government efficiency and productivity and reduce government expenditures.
+Uncertainty surrounding the U.S. federal government's budget and budgetary priorities, as well as pressures on government expenditures, could adversely affect the funding for, and delay purchasing decisions by, our U.S. government customers.
+If any of our government-owned or government-run hospital customers decide to terminate their agreements early for any reason, we would not derive the expected financial benefits from any such customer, which could result in lower than expected revenue and adversely affect our business, operating results, cash flow, or financial condition.
 In addition, the failure of any of our U.S. government customers to receive their annual funding, or the government mandating changes to the Federal Supply Services contract, could impair our ability to sell equipment to these customers or to sell our U.S. government receivables to third-party leasing companies.
 In addition, the ability to collect payments on unsold receivables could be impaired and may result in a write-down of our unsold receivables from U.S. government customers.
-The balance of our unsold leases to U.S. government customers was \$10.6 million as of December 31, 2023.
+The unsold receivables balance from leases to our U.S. government customers was \$4.6 million as of December 31, 2024.